Indigenous Education Research Conference

 Where can I get more information?

-It is a pleasure to invite you to the 2nd Annual Indigenous Education Research Conference.
-The conference, which is organized by the Native Faculty in the College of Education at the University of New Mexico, takes place in Albuquerque, New Mexico on April 26th and 27th, 2017.
+It is a pleasure to invite you to the 3rd Annual Indigenous Education Research Conference.
+The conference, which is organized by the Native Faculty in the College of Education at the University of New Mexico, takes place in Albuquerque, New Mexico on April 26th, 2018.

 The College of Education at the University of New Mexico leads the nation in the number of Native faculty that represent a diversity of Indigenous Peoples.
 Individually each faculty member is engaged in research that serves Indigenous Peoples and Nations.
 Collectively, Native faculty engage in critical dialogue on issues of scholarship/research, teaching, and service.
 We acknowledge and operationalize the importance of engaging in research that recognizes the integrity of cultural sovereignty as it is exercised by Indigenous Nations.
 As educators, scholars, and Indigenous Peoples, we are cognizant of the critical role that education, Western and Indigenous-centered, has on pedagogy, policy, research, and practice.
 It is in this spirit that the idea for this research conference emerged.

-The 2nd annual theme of the Indigenous Education Research Conference is Indigenous Education and Activism: What is your contribution?
-This theme engages the Indigenous research community to frame research as a tool to understand and address current issues facing Indigenous communities.
-We invite proposals for panels, papers, and posters that interrogate activism as both a proactive and reactive element in sites where Indigenous Peoples engage in education.
+The 3rd annual theme of the Indigenous Education Research Conference is “Community as Indigenous Pedagogy”.
 The intended audience for this conference includes Indigenous youth, educators, scholars, and community members, so as to inform and address the following questions from a variety of standpoints:

-How can activism influence the formation of an “educated person?”
+How can community (and your school or organization) influence the formation of an “educated person?”

-How does activism operate in the daily experiences of Indigenous youth and teachers in a school and community setting?
+How does community guide pedagogy in the daily experiences of Indigenous youth and teachers in a school and community setting?

 TOPICS OF INTEREST